Le Vaillant

 Le Vaillant (French: The Valiant) (died 4 June 1916) was a pigeon used by the French Army in the First World War.
 The bird was the last held at Fort Vaux before it was overrun in the Battle of Verdun.
-Le Vaillant carried a message from the fort's commander Sylvain Reynal to his senior officers requesting reinforcements but was mortally wounded in flight.
+Le Vaillant carried a message from the fort's commander Sylvain Raynal to his senior officers requesting reinforcements but was mortally wounded in flight.
 The bird was posthumously appointed to the Legion of Honour and is commemorated by a plaque at the fort.

 Background

 Fort Vaux was a fortification guarding the north-east approach to the city of Verdun.
 The fort was besieged by German forces during the 1916 Battle of Verdun and by early June the remaining French garrison was under the command of Commandant Sylvain Raynal.
 Telephone connection between the fort and the Verdun citadel had been severed by German troops and Raynal's only means of communication was by messenger pigeon, of which he had four.

 With German attacks continuing to gain ground Raynal sent the first of his pigeons on 2 June.
 The message requested that artillery fire be directed upon the fort against German troops that had occupied its upperworks.
 The pigeon arrived at the citadel, despite injury but had lost the ring containing the message.
 Raynal's penultimate bird was received and was awarded the Croix de Guerre for its flight.